Early student ideas for the oval project

 Feedback closes Wednesday 15 February 2023.

 Community members were invited to have their say

-Our intention is to refresh this open public space creating an accessible natural environment for all ages to enjoy.
+Our intention is to refresh a portion of this open public space creating an accessible natural environment for all ages to enjoy.

 The Education Directorate will refresh a portion of the Florey dry land oval to maximise outdoor space for students at Florey Primary School.

 We have already heard some great ideas from the school community and through this YourSay, we hope to hear more ideas from the school community and wider community to shape this oval's future.

 The ACT Government is committed to delivering natural open spaces that promote a healthier lifestyle for students and the community, providing habitats for wildlife and to mitigate climate change impacts.

 The Education Directorate is working closely with Transport Canberra and City Services (TCCS) on this project and feedback received through this engagement will help shape future plans for the oval.